ibtsamilahi09/Portfolio/README.md

 Welcome to my portfolio.
 I'm looking forward to ~~my forever home~~ working with you!

 I'm currently looking for a role as a junior fullstack web developer.
-Check out my portfolio and let's talk more!
+If you like what you see in my portfolio, let's talk! ## realtoughcandy@gmail.com ##